THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Add quality external links to your articles.
 Adding links to other websites is good for the SEO of your website, as long as they are good quality sites -the higher quality the better.
 It’s like saying that your site belongs in the same company as those top sites.
 For the same reason, adding links to low quality sites is not a good idea.

 - Don’t make all your links nofollow!
 I keep reading that bloggers are doing this in Facebook groups because they are concerned and don’t understand nofollow links or worse the new link attribution rules.
 It’s bad SEO to have all links nofollow.
-You can read more about nofollow links here.
+You can read more about nofollow links and about link attribution here.

 - Think about the titles across your site.
 Titles show up in the top of the browser on the tabs.
 It’s great to have keywords in the titles.
 Usually a site name is shown across all titles.
 You can change this to be something else and what order it is displayed in.
 You can do this in the Yoast SEO plugin.

 - Write meta-descriptions for all your posts.
 This is a description that search engines read and it should describe what your post is about, include keywords (more about these below) and be enticing to people who come across your site in a search engine as the meta-description is often what is shown.
 After you install the Yoast SEO plugin, you should find the option to write your meta-description underneath your edit posts/pages screen.

 - Long, in depth articles are likely to rank higher in Google.

 - Having a SSL certificate installed and using it will improve your chances of ranking higher in Google.
 More about this in a post coming soon!

 - Site speed is also a ranking factor, see more below.